 During 1999, the Company acquired a 100% interest in 221 mining claims located in the Patricia Mining Division of northwestern Ontario.
-On February 10, 2006 the Company acquired a 100% unencumbered f) Former Big Trout Lake Property, Ontario cont'd interest in 81 renewable mining leases, and approximately 7,000m of core (valued at \$2,000,000) from a joint venture operated by INCO Limited for \$162,312 cash and the issuance of \$150,000 worth of the Company's common shares (428,751 common shares issued).
-The Company attempted to commence its exploratory drill program on the Big Trout Lake property in February, 2006, Members of the First Nation, Kitchenuhmaykoosib Inninuwug ("KI") restricted access to the property preventing commencement of the drill program.
+On February 10, 2006 the Company acquired a 100% unencumbered interest in 81 renewable mining leases, and approximately 7,000m of core (valued at \$2,000,000) from a joint venture operated by INCO Limited for \$162,312 cash and the issuance of \$150,000 worth of the Company's common shares (428,751 common shares issued).
+The Company attempted to commence its exploratory drill program on the Big Trout Lake property in February, 2006.
+Members of the First Nation, Kitchenuhmaykoosib Inninuwug ("KI") restricted access to the property preventing commencement of the drill program.
 In April 2006, the Company commenced a lawsuit against KI for damages and sought unobstructed access to its mining claims and leases.
 In February 2008, the Company delivered written notice to the Province of Ontario of its intention to proceed with legal action for recovery from Ontario of damages suffered by the Company arising from the dispute with KI.
 In accordance with Accounting Guideline AcG-11, the capitalized asset value has been assessed as impaired due to the lack of access to the property and has accordingly been written down.
-The claims and leases were surrendered in December 2009 to the Ontario government in return for a payment of \$5,000,000 plus additional mediation and negotiation costs totaling \$377,056 and a 2.5% Net Smelter Royalty.
-A qualifying report published in 2006 estimated a potential for 1.7 billion tonnes grading 8.4% Cr2O3 Additional estimates of platinum group elements in 4 deposits have not been qualified independently.
+The claims and leases were surrendered in December 2009 to the Ontario government in return for a payment of \$5,000,000 plus additional mediation and negotiation costs totaling \$377,056 and a retained 2.5% Net Smelter Royalty interest.
+A qualifying report published in 2006 estimated a potential for 1.7 billion tonnes grading 8.4% Cr2O3.
+Additional estimates of platinum group elements in 4 deposits have not been qualified independently but based on a model for layered PGE deposits a potential for a resource of 100 million ounces of PGE plus gold to a depth of 1,000m was estimated internally and supported in principle by Lonmin's consulting geologist.
 Prior to the initial blockade by KI Platinex had concluded a confidentiality agreement with Lonmin PLC, the world's third largest platinum producer, and negotiated a joint venture agreement which contemplated carrying Platinex's interest through to production.
 Execution of the agreement was contingent on a positive band council resolution from KI.
 The hold time on the confidentiality agreement put Platinex in an awkward position in the initial court appearance in 2006.
 In 2012, Platinex donated core from the former property to the Ontario government in order to foster better understanding of the geology of such layered intrusions related to the Ring of Fire.
 Platinex remains optimistic that it can achieve further return from this asset given the facts that can now be fully revealed.

-Management's Discussion & Analysis For the Three and Six Months Ended June 30, 2013
+Management's Discussion & Analysis For the Three Months Ended March 31, 2016